 So while the weather is cold, start dreaming of your favorite summer vegetables.
 Look at your yard from the comfort of your home and watch the sunlight patterns.
 See what might make an ideal spot for a new (SMALL) garden patch.
 As the seed catalogs start arriving in the mail, look through them and see what looks interesting.
 If you need help deciding what to grow, check out my post on what to plant in your new garden area.

 For a list of the top 5 (inexpensive) tools you need for small space gardening, subscribe to my newsletter.
-I’ll send you the password to my Resource Library where you can download the printable for free.
+You’ll be able to download the printable immediately.
+I’ll also send you the password to my Resource Library where you can access my other freebies.

 Do you currently grow a garden?
 What is your favorite vegetable to grow?